Singularity is a container-based virtualization environment for scientific environments with the HPC community in mind.

 - You can directly call programs inside the container from outside the container fully incorporating pipes, standard IO, file system access, X11, and MPI.

-WarningStatus: Singularity is under evaluation on Beehive.
-It is available for testing purposes.
+WarningStatus: Singularity is in public beta test on Beehive.
 For more information pls contact IT support.

 Links and Documentation